agilon health, inc. (AGL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-21, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to agilon health, inc. ("agilon" or the "Company") (NYSE: AGL) have opportunity to lead the securities fraud class action lawsuit.
+28, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AGILON HEALTH, INC. (AGL), CLICK HERE BEFORE MARCH 2, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR AGILON INVESTMENTS, CLICK HERE BEFORE MARCH 2, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?